tabishilyas00/capstone/README.md

 # Devflix

 ## Setup Instructions
-- Run the devflix.sql file to generate the schema
+- Run the devflix.sql file to generate the schema (found in "devflix-server/sql" folder)
 - Launch the devflix-webscraper in and set your database environment variables
 - Run each scraper
 	- Run the scrapers one at a time